 Students wishing to appeal a hardship withdrawal decision should submit a letter of appeal and any additional documentation to the Vice President for Academic Affairs within 20 business days of the date of the original decision letter.
-Students should meet with a representative in the Center for Academic Advising to discuss the Hardship Withdrawal process.
+In the letter of petition, students should state additional reasons with supporting documentation they believe that they should be granted the hardship.
+The VPAA will review the student's original application, supporting documentation and the decision of the hardship withdrawal committee before rendering a decision.
+Students should meet with a representative in the Center for Academic Advising & Success to discuss the Hardship Withdrawal process.